This post may include affiliate links; see our disclosure policy.

 These crispy Brussels sprouts are so tasty, you might think they were fried.
 But guess what?
 They’re baked—and they taste just as good as the ones you can get at any restaurant!

-The secret to making ultra crispy Brussels sprouts
+The secret to crispy Brussels sprouts

 - Roasting at high heat is non-negotiable (450°F).
-The best roasted veggies are roasted at very high heat, otherwise they’ll steam and turn out soggy.
+The best roasted veggies are roasted at very high heat.
+Otherwise, they’ll steam and turn out soggy.

 - Make this the only pan in the oven!
 This one’s important.
 I never roast anything else in the oven at the same time.
 I learned this the hard way when my Brussels sprouts turned out soggy because I was cooking other dishes simultaneously.
 The moisture from other foods affects the cooking environment.

-Expert tip: avoid silicone baking mats
+Expert tip: Avoid silicone baking mats

-Essential ingredients for perfect results
+Essential ingredients

 - Olive oil: I use extra-virgin olive oil for the best flavor, and it helps create that crispy exterior